What is Symblepharon?

 - Cicatricial pemphigoid; auto-immune disease which affects mucus membranes such as the mouth and oral pharynx, conjunctiva, nares and genitalia

 - Atopic keratoconjunctivitis: This is a hypersensitivity to environmental allergies including asthma, rhinitis, dermatitis and eczema.

 - Trichiasis: A lid abnormality in which eyelashes are misdirected towards the eyeball.
-These misdirected lashes could often be the lead to of scarring.
+These misdirected lashes might often be the result of scarring.

 - Toxic epidermal necrosis (TEN): A potentially life-threatening disorder which is commonly drug-induced.

 - Equal age and sex distribution

 - Substantial disease associated with a 5-15% mortality rate

 - Associated with various infections and medications most notably sulfa

 - 7 days later bullous mucosal lesions develop

 - Problems are related to the destruction of Goblet cells and a lack of conjunctival mucus which leads to keratinization and scarring.